anor-rs/anor/README.md

 let key = "my_string";
 let sample_string = String::from("abc");

+// storage would be dropped after leaving the scope
 {
     // open a storage according to the configuration given in config.yaml let storage = Storage::open();